This article was updated in May 2021

 It seems like a pretty logical step.
-If you have an old internal hard drive you don’t want to use, can it be put to good use and converted it into an external drive?
+You might have an old internal hard drive you don’t want to use lying around.
+Can it be put to good use and converted it into an external drive?

-Well the answer is yes… You can.
+Well the answer is yes… It can.
 And it’s easier than you thought.
 You just need a few extra parts and bit of forward planning.

-It’s always a great idea to have an external drive as a backup just in case your PC does ever fail.
-If you have ever upgraded your computer or simply have old hard drives laying round it’s possible to convert the unit into an external hard drive.
+It’s always a great idea to have an external drive as a backup just in case your desktop PC does ever fail.
+If you’ve ever upgraded your computer or simply have old hard drives lying around it’s possible to convert the unit into an external hard drive.

-As you can imagine by looking at the Internal Hard Drive, its lacks connections and protection for use in the big bad world.
-The SATA or IDE connections it comes with are only really useful if it is inside a computer.
-What you need to add is a way for it communicate with other bits of tech.
+As you can imagine by looking at the Internal Hard Drive, it lacks connections and protection for use in the big bad world.
+The SATA or IDE connections it comes with are only really useful if it’s installed inside a computer.
+So you need to add a way for it communicate with other bits of tech.
 You need a USB (the most common type of connection for external hard drives and most compuyer peripherals) or a Firewire bridge.

 For this you need an Enclosure [or ‘Caddy’ as they are known].
 These cases are both converter, protector and holder for the internal hard drive.

-Enclosures are boxes the internal drives sit in.
+Enclosures are boxes that the internal drives sit in.
 They come compatible with two interfaces: IDE and SATA.
-Of the two, SATA hard drives are much more common now than IDE and are likely to be the one you need- Always check as the connections differ.
+Of the two, SATA hard drives are much more common now than IDE and are likely to be the one you need.
+Always check first, as the connections differ.

 Most external hard drives connect to your computer through USB (3.0, 2.0 and 1.1) or FireWire.
-Choose your connection type based on what your major use will be: Mac users focusing on video may consider Firewire as the computer is more suited to this connection.
-Your standard office backup user will find USB more useful.
+Choose your connection type based on what your priority use will be.
+Mac users focusing on video may consider Firewire as the computer is more suited to this connection.
+Your standard office or home user will find USB more useful.

 Number of Bays

 This option is useful for those wanting to backup large files or partition secure software.
-Some Enclosures offer different numbers of bays.
-Essentially how many internal drives it can hold in one box.
-A duel bay enclosure would hold two hard drives- double the storage of a standard enclosure.
+Some Enclosures offer different numbers of bays (essentially, how many internal drives it can hold in one box).
+A dual bay enclosure would hold two hard drives- double the storage of a standard enclosure.

-£10 – 40 range is when you see a larger array of connection types, material qualities and speeds.
-These are aimed at those with more information to move: photographers, video editors and gamers.
+The £10 – 40 range is where you will see a larger array of connection types, material qualities and speeds.
+These enclosures are aimed at those with more information to move: photographers, video editors and gamers.

-£40+ enclosures tend to be the top speed specification, best used with high speed Hard Drives, many also have networking capabilities, meaning your hard drive is turned into a basic NAS drive – files shared via WIFI direct to a TV or tablet.
+£40+ enclosures tend to be the top speed specification.
+These are best used with high speed Hard Drives.
+Many also have networking capabilities, meaning your hard drive is turned into a basic NAS drive – files shared via Wi-Fi direct to a TV or tablet.